 Pan said the 2016 Liberal event attended by 80 people at his house was organized by the party, which had been trying to recruit his son to be a member.
-He said nobody paid on the night to attend, but people donated before or after they arrived.
+He said nobody made donations on-site, on the night of the event.
 The Liberal Party, he said, returned his $1,500 donation and paid for tea and cookies.

 Pan said he was familiar with Raymond Chan, the former Richmond MP who became a party fundraiser in the Chinese community and is in one of the photographs, but said it was a woman from the Liberal Party office that called to ask if Pan’s house could be used as a venue.
 Pan said he was in China at the time, so he flew back to host the event.
 Police did come to the house for a security sweep before the event and that he spoke briefly with Trudeau, but the conversation was “very limited” due to the language barrier.